Development tools for a better you

 Most of the time you will probably will not be involved in your child’s play as part of play therapy or building a world in the sand tray.
 However, if your child does invite you to join in play therapy or to view their world, the therapist will guide you on the things you will need to know to help facilitate the therapeutic process.

 Play therapy is best suited for children age 3-12, however often adolescents and teens find comfort in utilizing some of the play therapy activities while navigating their way through the therapy process.

-Call our office today at 407-355-7378 to schedule a free phone consult or visit Amy Smith, Jessica Conway or Juliana Ochoa’s page to learn more about their individual skills and approach to counseling.
+Call our office today at 407-355-7378 to schedule a free phone consult or visit Amy Smith, Jessica Conway, Juliana Ochoa or Elena Sledge’s page to learn more about their individual skills and approach to counseling.

 We look forward to helping your child live their best life with all the tools necessary to be successful in life.